mossphp/moss-framework/docs/04_dispatcher.md

-# Event dipatcher
+# Event dispatcher

 Event dispatcher is similar to _observer pattern_, its task is respond to fired events.
-When event is fired, dispatcher checks if event is defined, if at least one event observer is registered.
+When event is fired, dispatcher checks if event is defined and has listeners.
-If so - all observers (either class, its method or closure) are notified about event.
+If so - all listeners (either class or closure) are notified about event.

 ## Event listener